-Before you can develop the content you need to effectively guide buyers through the sales cycle, you need to invest time as an organization into content planning.
-To efficiently and effectively create your content plan, it is best to form a small planning committee that includes a representative from your sales team who works closely with buyers.
-In your initial strategy session, analyze your existing content and set objectives and KPIs for your new content.
-Once your objectives are in place, the content brainstorming can begin!
-To do this, we recommend using a structured method known as a topic cluster framework to create content themes, topics, and subtopics.
-An example topic cluster is shown below.
+Before you develop content, invest time as an organization to create a content plan.
+To efficiently and effectively create your plan, form a small committee of internal stakeholders that includes a representative from your sales team who works closely with customers.
+In your initial strategy session, analyze your existing content, identify gaps and new content needs, and set objectives, metrics, and a timeline so you can hold your team accountable.
+From there, schedule time to regroup and begin brainstorming content topics using a structured, topic cluster framework that includes: identifying content themes, topics, and subtopics.

 - What tough questions do your customers consistently ask your sales and support staff?

 - What are the top three to four trends relevant to your products or services?

 - What are the common challenges you see customers face that you could explain to help others avoid, evaluate, or work through?

 - What are the business risks associated with the application areas you work in and what can you share about how to mitigate these?

 - What real-world examples can you share to illustrate your expertise?

 The next part of the content planning process is to consider the engineer's buyer journey and identify content types to help you engage them throughout each phase of their process.

 While there are many different content types in a buyer's journey, these are the top types that engineer's prefer according to The STate of Marketing to Engineers REsearch Report.

 Prospects in the awareness phase will likely find your website through a search engine result based on a problem statement or pain point they are experiencing.
 Content in this phase should focus on your unique value proposition, the products and/or services you offer, and how you can solve your prospects' pain points.